sp1aca9fa/maps/README.md

 ## Notes

-This project is a solution to a bootcamp coding challenge and was adapted to use open-source geocoding and mapping tools instead of the originally suggested Mapbox stack.
+This project is a solution to a Le Wagon bootcamp coding challenge and was adapted to use open-source geocoding and mapping tools instead of the originally suggested Mapbox stack.